 Paradise is a very small town located in the state of Pennsylvania.
 With a population of 1,305 people and just one neighborhood, Paradise is the 763rd largest community in Pennsylvania.
-Paradise has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Paradise has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Paradise home prices are not only among the most expensive in Pennsylvania, but Paradise real estate also consistently ranks among the most expensive in America.

-When you are in Paradise, you'll notice that it is more blue-collar than most other communities in America.
-37.85% of Paradise’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Paradise is generally considered to be a blue-collar town.
+37.85% of the Paradise workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Paradise is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Paradise who work in office and administrative support (11.58%), food service (8.48%), and healthcare (8.48%).

 As is often the case in a small town, Paradise doesn't have a public transportation system that people use for their commute.